nikitavoloboev/data/readme.md

 This is my personal wiki where I share [everything I know](sharing/everything-I-know.md) about this world in form of an [online GitBook](https://wiki.nikitavoloboev.xyz) hosted on [GitHub](https://github.com/nikitavoloboev/knowledge).

-If this is your first time visiting this wiki, take a look [here](meta/meta.md) as it describes this wiki, its structure and goals in a lot of detail.
+If this is your first time visiting this wiki, take a look [here](meta/meta.md) as it describes this wiki, its structure and goals.

 Below are [notes](https://github.com/nikitavoloboev/knowledge/blob/master/SUMMARY.md) & their relations [visualized with Obsidian](https://twitter.com/nikitavoloboev/status/1271505869872803849).